-Disseminating new knowledge widely so that others may easily benefit
+Improving and disseminating new knowledge widely so others may easily benefit